siddharthkale97/Basic_Streaming_Server_Go/README.md

 * Use curl or Postman to upload the file to the server, I will demonstrate how to do it with Postman
 * Create a New Request in Postman app.
 * Set the Method to POST
-* Enter the following URL in the Input Filed titled *Enter request url* `http://127.0.0.1:8080/upload`
+* Enter the following URL in the Input Field titled *Enter request url* `http://127.0.0.1:8080/upload`
-* Below this input filed you will find a button named body.
+* Below this input field you will find a button named body.
 * Click on that button, and check form data
 * In the key add myFile, hovering over the key myFile will present you with a dropdown expander with a sort of downward facing arrow
 * Expand the dropdown menu and select file